Skip to main content

 What they are, how they work, and who they protect

 A notary surety bond is a financial guarantee that protects the public, not the notary.
 Notary bonds ensure that notaries public perform their duties ethically and according to law, providing financial recourse for individuals harmed by notarial misconduct.
+Whether you need one at all depends on the surety bond requirements by state, since 21 jurisdictions have no notary bond mandate.

 Three-Party Structure